 This is the risk of loss from unexpected default or deterioration in the credit standing of the counterparties and debtors of Group undertakings.
-This risk is monitored by three forums: the Investment Risk Forum monitors credit spreads as indicators of potential losses on investments incurred but not yet realised; the Credit Risk Forum monitors reinsurance and corporate insurance counterparty default risk; and the NIG Credit Committee is responsible for monitoring broker credit risk.
+This risk is monitored by two forums: the Investment Risk Forum monitors credit spreads as indicators of potential losses on investments incurred but not yet realised; the Credit Risk Forum monitors reinsurance and corporate insurance counterparty default risk; .
+Oversight for broker exposure risks related to the Commercial broker business is monitored by the NIG Credit Committee which reports into the Commercial Risk Committee.
 The main responsibility of these forums is to ensure that all material aspects of counterparty default risk within the Group are identified, monitored and measured.